fukashi-hatake/customer_segmentation/README.md

 ### How to create a customer journey map (CJM) - 13 steps
 1. Define a clear opjective for the map

 You need to be very clear on what your overall goal for the map is.
 Is it to identify problematic areas in your customer experience?
 You know that something wrong is happening and you want to pinpoint exactly where that is.
 Maybe you're noticing a significant decline in profits and you want to get to the bottom of it to be able to fix it and address it.
 Or perhaps your goal for this map is to identify a new customer group that you suspect can be a huge opportunity for your business.

+2. Gather the research

+A key step in putting your map together is the research.
+Your research will give you the information you need to put your map together. **Don't base your map on assumptions.**
+- Do quantative and qualitative data collection methods.

+3.